Luke Raley Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 16th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Cubs have a 4.31 team ERA that ranks 17th across all MLB pitching staffs.
+- The Cubs' 4.23 team ERA ranks 16th among all league pitching staffs.

-- The Cubs give up the sixth-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to allow 51 home runs (one per game), the third-fewest in baseball.

+- Hendricks (0-1) gets the starting nod for the Cubs, his second this season.

-- The right-hander's last appearance came on Wednesday against the New York Mets, when he threw eight innings, surrendering two earned runs while giving up four hits.
+- In his last time out on Thursday, the right-hander tossed 4 1/3 innings against the New York Mets, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.